 Ingredients For Galaktoboureko Recipe

-Sugar: Sweetens both the custard and the syrup, balancing flavors.
+Sugar: Used both in the custard and the syrup to add sweetness.

-Vanilla extract: Adds a fragrant, sweet aroma to the custard.
+Vanilla extract: Adds a warm, sweet flavor to the custard.

-Butter: Melted and brushed on the phyllo layers for flavor and crispiness.
+Butter: Brushed on the phyllo layers to make them crisp and flavorful.

 Technique Tip for This Delight